Colpocorto/gauntlet-editor/README.md

 * Add "Overwrite file?"
 * Add CTRL+S to save current file if has already a filename
     * Add path to the Maze properties
+* Check max block size (#d000-#de7f).
+The MSX DSK version copies things at #de80 and it can break the last block.
+MSX ROM/TZX and ZX/CPC have different limits.
+Take the biggest known block as reference.
+* Investigate the unknown flag
+* Check load/import dialogs (they have SAVE button)
 - Fix memory leaks
 - Support for the ZX Spectrum version
     -export block